-Prophecy and Dreams - Acts 2:1-21
+Wind Power - Acts 2:1-21

 Our reading from Acts this morning has to rate as one of the five best-known texts, I think.
-Mention the word 'Pentecost' and just about everyone can make some kind of reference to this text, however fuzzy or vague the reference may be.
-Many if not most would be able to say something about tongues of fire, and people speaking in tongues, even if their recollection was not very specific about who, and when, and where.
+Mention the word 'Pentecost' and just about everyone can make some kind of reference to this text, however fuzzy or vague that reference may be.
+Many if not most would be able to say something about tongues of fire or more likely people speaking in tongues, even if their recollection was not very specific about the details of who and when and where.

-That's one of the key problems with a "well known" text ... it's so "well known" that a lot of what is supposedly known really isn't in the text, and often a lot that is in the text really isn't known.
+That's a very common problem with a "well known" text ... it's so "well known" that a lot of what is supposedly known really isn't in the text and often a lot that is in the text really isn't known.
 The understanding, or perhaps more accurately the misunderstanding, of what the incident was about tends to get over-simplified and the details get confused as to what was actually happening.
 For example, when you think of this incident, do you picture a large group of people assembled, all jabbering away incoherently as if they were drunk?
-A chaotic scene with confusion reigning everywhere?
+Do you imagine a chaotic scene with confusion reigning everywhere?
 If that's the picture that comes to your mind, you are not alone.
-That is probably the most common view that people hold of this scene - the text tells us that some of those who even watched it happen had the very same thoughts - and yet it is a picture that really doesn't match the details.
+That is probably the most common view that people hold of this scene - and the modern reader is not alone, for the text tells us that some of those who even watched it happen had the very same thoughts - and yet it is a picture that really doesn't match the details.

-First, how many were there in this incident and who were they?
+Our first critical questions are how many were involved in this incident and who were they?
 The "they" referred to as being "all together in one place" were the twelve apostles, Mathias having been just added to replace Judas.
-It was not a huge crowd of strangers upon whom the divided tongues of fire rested, it was the small, intimate group of Jesus' closest followers.
+It was not a huge crowd of strangers upon whom the divided tongues of fire descended and rested; instead it was the small, intimate group of Jesus' closest followers.
 Even the crowd who assembled in response asked, "are not all these who are speaking Galileans?"
 And as to the jabbering away, it was no incoherent babbling that arose from these people newly filled with the Holy Spirit - they were speaking in languages that people from other nations could readily understand.
 It seems that some of the apostles were even gifted with being multilingual, as the list of languages / nations - some 15 or so - is greater than the number of apostles!
 Moreover they were not just babbling, they were speaking about God's deeds of power.
-This was not just holy noise that they were generating, they were speaking in such a way as to tell anyone who would listen about God and what God had done.
+This was not just holy noise that they were generating; they were speaking in such a way as to tell anyone who would listen about God and what God had done.